Arcane Sources: Lived, Learned, and Lent

 Lent

 “Lent” casters are the most mysterious of the three categories.
-The most common examples are the clergy, but lay people, too, can be granted boons from the divine.
+Their magic comes from bonds and bargains.
+The most common examples are the clergy, but lay people, too, can be granted boons from the divine and from arcane spirits.
 Furthermore, there are reports of casters who derived all of their magic from unique relics and artifacts.

 Magic that has been Lent can be extremely powerful, extremely fickle, and thus extremely dangerous.
 Thus, it is very important that all of the Forgotten Gods are discovered and properly worshipped, to ensure that none of them are discovered by a follower with ill intent.
 Deities yearn for honor and respect, and if starved, they may strike a deal with the first power-hungry sycophant to come their way, regardless of their domain.
 Congress Monastery is the primary institution working towards recovering and cataloging the divine.